AzazeII/Applied-Integrations/README.md

 features marked with * is not currently working features marked with ** is work in half, or unstable features marked with *** is working only in 1.7.10 version

+features marked with @ is working only in 1.12.2 version

 features marked with & will/already (be) disabled by default

 Energy capabillities: